Why did I choose To Use A Meal Kit Delivery Service?

 Setting up your

-If you’re in France, make sure you go to the French site HelloFresh.fr.
-If you’re located in another country, you have to use that countries version of
+If you’re in France, make sure you go to HelloFresh.fr which is the French site in France.
+If you’re located in another country, you have to use that country’s version of

 - Set up your account: